 The North East has emerged as a growth hotspot for one-person companies, with freelancers charging almost 50% more than in 2013, finds research from Crunch Accounting.

-The research findings are based on the daily charge out rates of more than 4,700 one-person companies across the UK since 2013.
+The research findings of the best and worst places to be self-employed are based on the daily charge out rates of more than 4,700 one-person companies across the UK since 2013.

-The area where one-man companies are charging the most is East Anglia, with workers billing an average of £318 per day.
+The area where one-man companies are charging the most in East Anglia, with workers billing an average of £318 per day.

-Meanwhile the worst location to go it alone in business is the North West, where the one-person companies are charging a daily average of £260 – £30 less than the national average.
+Meanwhile one of the worst places to be self-employed in business is the North West, where the one-person companies are charging a daily average of £260 – £30 less than the national average.
 Freelancers in the East Midlands are also suffering with fees dropping by 1.3% since 2013.

 London’s one-person businesses have experienced relatively little change with a small 6% increase in fees, despite the rapid rise in business and living costs for the capital.